Position

 Q: How hardy is Campsis ‘Judy’?

-A: This cultivar withstands temperatures down to -15°C (5°F).
+A: This cultivar withstands temperatures below -15°C (5°F).
 However, it performs best in warmer UK regions where summer temperatures promote better flowering.

 Q: Does it need regular pruning?